svpino/twitter/README.md

 * [Baseline models](https://twitter.com/svpino/status/1369975138834395145?s=20) — Before you start building a machine learning model, a good approach to guide your progress is to create 3 **baselines** that will help you understand the problem and where you are headed.

 * [Introduction to Dropout](https://twitter.com/svpino/status/1371108331922808832?s=20) — A good way to understand how things work is by breaking them down step by step.
 We are going to do this here with Dropouts and get to the bottom of what happens when we use them.

-* [Overfitting to the validation set](https://twitter.com/svpino/status/1371433872869711872?s=20) — Every time you use your validation set, you are slowing overfitting your model to it.
-Here is an explanation of what happens.

 * [Why do we use ReLU in deep learning?](https://twitter.com/svpino/status/1374086498455330819?s=20) — A quick summary of the reasons we prefer to use ReLU as the activation function when using deep learning instead of Sigmoid or TanH.